dpgaspar/Flask-AppBuilder/docs/security.rst

 Take a look at :doc:`api`

 Automatic Cleanup
 -----------------

 All your permissions and views are added automatically to the backend and associated with the 'Admin' *role*.
-The same applies to removing them, to some extent.
-But, if you change the name of a view or menu the framework will add the new *Views* and *Menus* names to the backend, but, will not delete the old ones.
-This can generate unwanted names on the security basically *garbage*.
-To clean it use the *security_cleanup* method, use it after you have registered all your views
+The same applies to removing them.
+But, if you change the name of a view or menu, the framework will add the new *Views* and *Menus* names to the backend, but will not delete the old ones.
+It will generate unwanted names on the security models, basically *garbage*.
+To clean them, use the *security_cleanup* method.

+Using security_cleanup is not always necessary, but using it after code rework, will guarantee that the permissions, and associated permissions to menus and views are exactly what exists on your app.
+It will prevent orphaned permission names and associations.

+Use the cleanup after you have registered all your views.
 ::

-    appbuilder.add_view(GroupModelView(), "List Groups", icon="fa-folder-open-o", category="Contacts", category_icon='fa-envelope')
+    appbuilder.add_view(GroupModelView, "List Groups", category="Contacts")
-    appbuilder.add_view(ContactModelView(), "List Contacts", icon="fa-envelope", category="Contacts")
+    appbuilder.add_view(ContactModelView, "List Contacts", category="Contacts")
     appbuilder.add_separator("Contacts")
-    appbuilder.add_view(ContactChartView(), "Contacts Chart", icon="fa-dashboard", category="Contacts")
+    appbuilder.add_view(ContactChartView, "Contacts Chart", category="Contacts")
-    appbuilder.add_view(ContactTimeChartView(), "Contacts Birth Chart", icon="fa-dashboard", category="Contacts")
+    appbuilder.add_view(ContactTimeChartView, "Contacts Birth Chart", category="Contacts")

     appbuilder.security_cleanup()